 Consider this principle in terms of a psychoactive substance most American adults use every day: caffeine.
 Why do people drink coffee in the morning?
 To help them to see things as they really are, rather than through the fog of grogginess.
 The right and proper use of this God-given substance helps us see things as they really are.

-He goes on to note this is why people drink and weddings but not funerals – at weddings “moderate lubrication…can be in keeping with reality” since it is a time to celebrate.
+He goes on to note that this is why people drink at weddings but not at funerals – at weddings “moderate lubrication…can be in keeping with reality” since it is a time to celebrate.
 In this setting “proper and moderate use of alcohol can be a clarifier and not a distorter,” whereas at a funeral alcohol use might well be obscuring reality.

 There is a reason that marijuana has long been associated with the couch, a bag of chips, and a television remote.
 Put another way, marijuana has never been associated with engaged parenting…. studies have shown a high correlation between regular cannabis use and the clinical diagnosis of Amotivational Syndrome.